Top 10 Sustainable Computing experts to follow

 Top 10 Spatial Computing experts to follow

-Dr. Blair MacIntyre: A Principal Scientist at Mozilla and Professor at Georgia Tech, Dr. MacIntyre’s work has largely revolved around augmented and mixed reality, with a strong emphasis on creating scalable, web-based AR experiences.
+Dr. Blair MacIntyre: A Principal Research Scientist at Mozilla and Professor at Georgia Tech, Dr. MacIntyre’s work has largely revolved around augmented and mixed reality, with a strong emphasis on creating scalable, web-based AR experiences.

-John Hanke: The CEO of Niantic, the company behind Pokémon GO, Hanke’s endeavors have highlighted the power of merging the and physical worlds.
+John Hanke: The CEO of Niantic, the company behind Pokémon GO, Hanke’s endeavors have highlighted the power of merging the digital and physical worlds.
 His projects have made spatial computing experiences mainstream.

 Ori Inbar: Co-founder of AWE (Augmented World Expo) and Super Ventures, Inbar is deeply embedded in the spatial computing ecosystem.
 His insights provide a comprehensive view of emerging trends and technologies in AR and spatial computing.